 Life kind of makes you stop, so you can keep moving forward.
 Now, this might sound counter-intuitive, but stay with me here!

 However, these times are frustrating.
 It’s extremely hard not to just want to throw in the towel and stay frustrated.
 But, I encourage you to keep an open mind here because shifting your perception can result in a life changing breakthrough.
+Here are FIVE important things to remember when you are going through these times!

 The most important thing to remember is that you must not get hard on yourself during these times.
 Beating yourself up for “falling off track” will get you nowhere except keep you going even further downhill.